opsgility/AppServiceCamp/HOL/full-solution/HOL.md

 5. Record the connection string to use in later steps.
 6. Return to the [Azure Management Portal](https://portal.azure.com).
-1. In the Azure portal, locate the jumbar, click **Browse**, then click **Mobile App** and then locate your exising Mobile App created in the previous exercises.
+1. In the Azure portal, locate the jumpbar, click **Browse**, then click **Mobile App** and then locate your exising Mobile App created in the previous exercises.
 2. In the Mobile App blade, record the name of your Mobile App instance.
 1. Locate the jumbar, click **Browse**, then click **SQL Database** and then locate your existing SQL database created with your Mobile App.
 2. In the SQL database blade, record the name of your SQL Database instance.